 Some are able to find medications, supplements and life-style changes that help them feel better, but it's a long, difficult process of experimentation and not everyone finds things that make a big difference.
 So far, no drug is FDA approved for treating this illness, and no treatment works for everyone.

 ME/CFS can take someone who is educated, ambitious, hardworking and tireless, and rob them of their ability to work, clean house, exercise, think clearly and ever feel awake or healthy.

 - It's NOT psychological "burn out" or depression.

 - It IS the result of widespread dysfunction in the body and the brain that's hard to understand, difficult to treat, and, so far, impossible to cure.

-Chronic fatigue syndrome is a serious, life-altering, frustrating, often misunderstood illness.
-What people with ME/CFS need most of all from those around them is emotional support and understanding from the people in their lives.
+This is a serious, life-altering, frustrating, often misunderstood illness.
+What people with ME/CFS need most of all is emotional support and understanding from the people in their lives.